 How Much Does a Rhinoplasty Cost?

-The cost of rhinoplasty is widely variable according to the patient's desires, the type of changes that must be performed, the structures that will be corrected during the procedure, the type of surgery that will be performed, the patient's general health condition, the type of anesthesia that will be used (usually general anesthesia), the need for additional procedures, the plastic surgeon's expertise, among others.
+The cost of rhinoplasty is widely variable according to the patient's desires, the type of changes that must be performed, the structures that will be corrected during the procedure, the type of surgery that will be performed, the patient's general health condition, the type of anesthesia that will be used (usually general anesthesia), the need for additional procedures, closed or not rhinoplasty, the clinic location.
+You can expect the first package price between 2000 euros and 3000 euros.
+For an more closed rhinoplasty it could be up to 8500 euros.